techinessoverloaded/iOSAppDevBasics/operators.md

 **Published by Arunprasadh C on 02 May 2022** • *Last Updated on 02 May 2022*

 ## Operators in Swift
+Operators are the special symbols that perform operations on variables and values.
+Swift Operators can be divided into various categories :

 <a href="https://techinessoverloaded.github.io/iOSAppDevBasics/index.html">&larr; Back to Index</a>
 <br>